Where To Stay In Hoi An: Old Town, Beach Resorts, Rice Paddies, & More

 Address: 52A Le Thanh Tong.
 Location: Cam Chau.
 Rate/Night: 460,000 (20 USD)

 Stay with a British expat and a local Vietnamese woman in their home in the peaceful Cam Chau district.
-You’ll have the comfort of spacious double bedrooms with your private balcony, and delicious home-cooked meals.
+You’ll have the comfort of spacious double bedrooms with your private balcony, and delicious home-cooked breakfast.
 Rice Field Homestay guests rave about the attentiveness and welcoming feel of the hosts Mike and Hanh as they will give you tons of local secret spots to explore in Hoi An.

 The main drawcard for the majority of tourists visiting Hoi An is the Old Town.
 We think that staying here should be on the top of your itinerary and that you aim to stay for at least three days, to soak up the atmosphere here.
 You’ll get to fully immerse yourself in the magic of the town and be able to experience it all—from dawn till dusk.
 There’s enough accommodation here to allow you respite from the town.
 So you only have to walk a few minutes to be back in the thick of it.
 It’s especially useful if you’re travelling in a group or with small children.
 Because it’s easy enough to split up if someone in your party needs a rest, but others want more of the action.